PintoGideon/notes/Javascript/TypeCoercion.md

 ```

-The third example in the above code return true for a string input.
+The third example in the above code returns true for a string input.
 The isNaN function is going to coerce the input to a Number
 and return true if it's a NaN value.